nvimdev/dope/README.md

 A nice structure right ?
 Looks complicated ?
-You can delete any folder except core and keymap modules. the rule of `modules` you can delete folders in modules. and create folder with your favirote name, but your must creat `plugins.lua` and register your plguins in this file by use fernvim api.
+You can delete any folder except core and keymap modules. the rule of `modules` you can delete folders in modules. and create folder with your favirote name, but your must creat `plugins.lua` and register your plguins in this file by use cosynvim api.

 ## Usage